zmad5306/zmad5306.github.io/blog/_posts/2025-12-11-chunking-streams.md

 ---
 title: "Chunking Java Streams the Right Way — A Collector That Feels Like It Should Be in the JDK"
+description: "A deep dive into efficient chunking patterns in Java Streams, why they matter, and how to build a collector that feels like native JDK functionality."
 ---

 If you've ever needed to split a large list or stream into evenly sized chunks, you already know the pain:

-* You write a loop.
+- You write a loop.
-* Or worse, nested loops.
+- Or worse, nested loops.
-* Maybe a counter.
+- Maybe a counter.
-* Maybe a temporary list.
+- Maybe a temporary list.
-* Maybe something that *almost* works until one edge case blows it up.
+- Maybe something that _almost_ works until one edge case blows it up.

-Chunking elements is one of those **everyday operations** that *somehow never made it into the JDK*.
+Chunking elements is one of those **everyday operations** that _somehow never made it into the JDK_.
 So developers keep rewriting the same utility method in every project… slightly different each time.

 After doing this one too many times—and hitting a PostgreSQL driver limitation that forced me to batch thousands of `UUID`s into smaller chunks—I finally decided: